Some tips for navigating an OSCE

 - Not listening to patients

-- Not explaining what you are doing in physical examination stations
+- Not explaining what you would do and what you would look for in physical examination stations

 - Not providing enough direction in management stations